-Digestive issues are replete in our Western society; many of us consume too many processed foods and sugars and not enough fiber, fruits, and vegetables.
+Digestive issues are replete in our Western society - as I've talked about since launching The Middle Burner Diet and the benefits of Chinese dietary therapy, many of us consume too many processed foods and sugars and not enough fiber, fruits, and vegetables.
 While doctor’s offices fill with patients seeking help for gut issues, many digestive problems can be prevented by eating a healthy, balanced diet.

-In TCM, there are useful relationships between food colors and corresponding body systems.
-Red foods nourish the heart, white foods nourish the lungs, black and dark blue foods nourish the kidneys, green foods nourish the liver, and yellow and orange foods nourish the spleen and stomach.
+With Chinese dietary therapy, there are useful relationships between food colors and corresponding body systems.
+It is believed that "red foods" nourish the heart, "white foods" nourish the lungs, "black and dark blue foods" nourish the kidneys, "green foods" nourish the liver, and "yellow and orange foods" nourish the spleen and stomach.

 The ingredients in this simple juice recipe are an essential tool in strengthening the spleen and stomach.
-In TCM, the pineapple is a symbol of hospitality and contains an anti-inflammatory enzyme called bromelain, which works as a strong digestive stimulant.
+Following the teachings of Chinese dietary therapy, the pineapple is a symbol of hospitality and contains an anti-inflammatory enzyme called bromelain, which works as a strong digestive stimulant.